Frank Farris: Work method

 He promotes a visual and computational perspective of math through his art, seminars, writing, etc. typically aimed towards undergraduates and mathematicians.

 LGBTQIA+ Community

 Farris is an active member of the LGBTQIA+ community.
-In particular, he has worked for the advancement of LGBTQIA+ mathematicians, for instance, in the formation of Spectra (mathematical association).
-In 2014, he married his husband William O. Beeman, though they have been a couple since 1984.
-In 2021, he was profiled in the podcast Count Me In with Della and Deanna.
+He has worked for the advancement of LGBTQIA+ mathematicians, for instance, in the formation of Spectra (mathematical association).
+In 2014, he married William O. Beeman; they had been a couple since 1984.
+In 2021, he was profiled in the podcast "Count Me In with Della and Deanna".